-As at December 31, 2020, the Company has operating lines of credit totalling \$593,500 (2019 - \$374,000), the majority of which can be borrowed in either Canadian or United States dollars and are subject to floating interest rates based on bankers' acceptance or LIBOR rates.
-As at December 31, 2020, the maximum amount that can be borrowed on the operating lines of credit is \$578,554 (2019 - \$356,169), which includes deducting issued letters of credit in the amount of \$8,742 (2019 - \$13,790) related to these facilities.
+As at December 31, 2021, the Company has operating lines of credit totalling \$493,500 (2020 - \$593,500), the majority of which can be borrowed in either Canadian or United States dollars and are subject to floating interest rates based on bankers' acceptance or LIBOR rates.
+As at December 31, 2021, the maximum amount that can be borrowed on the operating lines of credit is \$403,026 (2020 - \$578,554), which includes deducting issued letters of credit in the amount of \$8,856 (2020 - \$8,742) related to these facilities.
 The Company's investments in Morguard REIT and Morguard Residential REIT, marketable securities, amounts receivable, inventory, capital assets and a fixed-charge security on specific properties have been pledged as collateral on these operating lines of credit.
-As at December 31, 2020, the Company had borrowed \$156,802 (2019 - \$101,100) on its operating lines of credit.
+As at December 31, 2021, the Company had borrowed \$8,039 (2020 - \$156,802) on its operating lines of credit.

-During the year ended December 31, 2020, the Company amended bank credit agreements under its existing credit facilities to provide for an additional availability of \$142,500 (of which \$100,000 expires during the second quarter of 2021) and where applicable to allow for a higher margin calculation.
+During the year ended December 31, 2020, the Company amended its existing credit facilities to provide for an additional availability of \$142,500 (of which \$100,000 expired during the second quarter of 2021) and where applicable to allow for a higher margin calculation (margin calculations reverted back to historical amounts during the second quarter of 2021).
 In addition, the Company entered into a revolving credit facility allowing a maximum of \$77,000 that can be borrowed and is secured by specific hotel properties.

 The bank credit agreements include certain restrictive undertakings by the Company.
-As at December 31, 2020, other than as described above, the Company is in compliance with all undertakings.
+As at December 31, 2021, the Company is in compliance with all undertakings.